Control units, tracking software, dashboards and user interfaces: the humble locker has entered the digital age.

 Touchscreen to dashboard: Smart locker software components

+Because smart locker software is the “brain” of the locker system, it should be highly reliable, scalable and secure.
 Multiple software-enabled components contribute to a smart locker’s intelligence, from the touchscreen that users interact with to the locker dashboard operators use to manage the flow of parcels and assets.
 Here are the most common smart locker software components:

 Locks: Each door has a digital lock controlled by the control column.
 Smart locker doors open automatically after the recipient validates their pickup from the lockers’ touchscreen or barcode scanner.

 Control Column: As the processing center of the smart locker network, the control column provides its intelligence and connectivity.
 In addition to its processor, it might include any of the following features:

 - Touchscreen: The touchscreen allows recipients to interact with the smart locker.
 This is where they might enter a pin to retrieve a package or receive status updates or marketing messages.